Los Angeles Chargers vs. Las Vegas Raiders NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Over/under insights

-- Los Angeles and its opponents have gone over the current 49.5-point total in nine of 16 games this season.

-- Las Vegas and its opponents have combined to score more than 49.5 points in seven of 16 games this season.
+- Las Vegas has combined with its opponents to score more than 49.5 points in seven of 16 games this season.

 - The combined points per game average of the two teams, 48.8, is 0.7 points fewer than Sunday's over/under.

-- This contest's total is 2.4 points lower than the 51.9 these two squads combine to give up per game in 2021.
+- These two squads surrender a combined 51.9 points per game, 2.4 more than this contest's over/under.

-- The Chargers and their opponents score an average of 49.4 points per game, 0.1 fewer than Sunday's total.
+- The average total in Chargers games this season is 49.4, 0.1 points fewer than Sunday's over/under of 49.5.

-- The 47.5 PPG average total in Raiders games this season is 2.0 points fewer than this game's over/under.
+- In 2021, games involving the Raiders have averaged a total of 47.5 points, 2.0 fewer than this game's set over/under.

 Chargers stats and trends

-- In Los Angeles' 16 games this season, it has eight wins against the spread.
+- Los Angeles has played 16 games, with eight wins against the spread.

-- The Chargers have been favored by 3 points or more nine times this season and are 3-6 ATS in those games.
+- This season, the Chargers have an against the spread record of 3-6 in their nine games as a favorite of 3 points or more.

-- Los Angeles' games this year have hit the over nine times in 16 opportunities (56.2%).
+- Los Angeles' games this year have gone over the point total in 56.2% of its opportunities (nine times in 16 games with a set point total).

-- When Los Angeles puts up more than 25.4 points, it is 7-3 against the spread and 8-2 overall.
+- When Los Angeles scores more than 25.4 points, it is 7-3 against the spread and 8-2 overall.

-- When Los Angeles picks up more than 330.8 yards, the team is 8-6 against the spread and 9-5 overall.
+- In games that Los Angeles picks up more than 330.8 yards, the team is 8-6 against the spread and 9-5 overall.

 - This year, the Chargers have turned the ball over 20 times, seven more than the Raiders' takeaways (13).